 Hah, who am I kidding, trying to be rhetorical: of course this was yet another winner.
 Three for three; a veritable hat trick.

 The star of the bowl?
 The Hainan chicken.
-My goodness, oh how incredibly authentic it tasted!
-It was plump, poached to a spot-on tenderness, with ginger and rice wine (but perhaps mirin in this case) flavour delivered in every bite.
+My goodness, oh how incredible it was!
+‘Twas plump, poached to a spot-on tenderness, with ginger and rice wine (but perhaps mirin in this case) flavour delivered in every bite.
 The chicken was cut and served as medallions, which is a huge presentational plus, and in a non-traditional twist, was given the kiss of a blowtorch’s flame for some charring.
 The rest of the bowl supported the chicken in its quest to be the best hainan chicken rice bowl I’ve had, with plenty of fragrant shallots, zestily sweet tomatoes, and a side of chilli sauce for inclusion at my leisure.
 Not very Japanese, this last bit; however, very much Chinese – and appreciated!

 It’s a close one between this and the wagyu.
 Real close.